SimonXTea/SimonXTea.github.io/_posts/2021-10-14-Middle-Name.md

 Sometimes I make up a name on the spot if it makes life easier somehow (example, when me and my father are involved on a matter).
 Denis Tea is a common nickname, as well as Ben Cave.

 Should I give my full name on this website?
 Could that have negative repercussions in the future?
 Maybe, I am not sure.
-All you are going to get is Simon X Camilo, if you want the full name you are going to have to ask.
+All you are going to get is Simon X Camilo, if you want the full name can ask through another medium (not the comments).